scalacenter/scalafix/docs/users/installation.md

 Great!
 You are all set to use Scalafix with sbt :)

 > Beware that the SemanticDB compiler plugin in combination with `-Yrangepos`
-> adds around overhead to compilation time.
-The exact compilation overhead
+> adds overhead to compilation time.
+The exact compilation overhead depends on
-> depends on the codebase being compiled and compiler options used.
-It's
+> the codebase being compiled and compiler options used.
+It's recommended to
-> recommended to provide generous JVM memory and stack settings in the file
+> provide generous JVM memory and stack settings in the file `.jvmopts`:
-> `.jvmopts`:
 >
 > ```
 >   -Xss8m
 >   -Xms1G
->   -Xmx4G
+>   -Xmx8G
 > ```

 ### Settings and tasks